rafidakhter/toy_robot_simulator/README.md

-## Refer to the README.md fils in ./frontend and ./backend for more information
+## Refer to the README.md files in ./frontend and ./backend for more information